lmj/lfarm/README.md

 Once you have the keytab file, make sure that the environment variable `KRB5_KTNAME` is set to the path of keytab file and that it is readable by the lfarm server instance.
-Once this has been done, the communication should be secured by the Kerberos server.
+If not, the server will not be able to authenticate itself against the client which will prevent it from connecting.

 ## API